Codium-ai/pr-agent/README.md

 - [Why use PR-Agent?](#why-use-pr-agent)

 ## News and Updates
+### Feb 6, 2024
+A new feature was added to the `review` tool - [Auto-approved PRs](./docs/REVIEW.md#auto-approved-prs).
+If enabled, this feature enables to automatically approve PRs that meet specific criteria, by commenting on a PR: `/review auto_approve`.

 ### Feb 2, 2024
 We are excited to introduce "PR Actions" 💎: